citp/privacy-policy-historical/a/an/ano/anotepad.com.md

-> *The following text is extracted and transformed from the anotepad.com privacy policy that was archived on 2012-05-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120509231412id_/http%3A//anotepad.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the anotepad.com privacy policy that was archived on 2013-05-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130529173940id_/http%3A//anotepad.com/privacy) for the most accurate reproduction.*

-# anotepad.com - Free Online Editor
+# anotepad.com - Free Online Editor.
+Save notes , share and access them from anywhere

 This is the web site of **anotepad.com**.

-We can be reached via e-mail at [team@lanhappy.net](mailto:team@lanhappy.net)
+We can be reached via e-mail at [support@anotepad.com](mailto:support@anotepad.com)

 For each visitor to our Web page, our Web server automatically recognizes only the consumer's domain name, but not the e-mail address (where possible).